How to brake

 But if you're new to towing I would just leave it in that all-wheel drive setting because it engages the front wheels it'll give you maximum traction where you need it.

-One of the fantastic things about the towing mode, that you get, is that it actually gives you more engine braking so you've got a little system there and it you plug in the details of what you're towing overall length, overall width and it will actually increase engine braking so drop back a gear when you need it when you're traveling downhill, if it senses you're going a bit too fast it'll pull back down a gear and there's 10, 10 gears, that's a 10-speed Auto in this in this new Amarok.
+One of the fantastic things about the towing mode, that you get, is that it actually gives you more engine braking so you've got a little system there and it you plug in the details of what you're towing overall length, overall width and it will actually increase engine braking so drop back a gear when you need it when you're travelling downhill, if it senses you're going a bit too fast it'll pull back down a gear and there's 10, 10 gears, that's a 10-speed Auto in this in this new Amarok.

-And the other thing it does it actually gives you um a little bit more in the torque and power department by holding the gear a bit longer when you're traveling up hills, but when it comes to braking that engine braking factor is a really big plus.
+And the other thing it does it actually gives you um a little bit more in the torque and power department by holding the gear a bit longer when you're travelling up hills, but when it comes to braking that engine braking factor is a really big plus.

 One thing that I absolutely love about this is that it comes with an electric brake controller built-in standard, so the fact that it's got that and the tech that's in this new Amarok, it actually comes up on the dash so I've got a plus and a minus so I can adjust the gain, the amount of brake pressure that I'm putting back through into the boat.
 So I've got my big boat hooked up here at the moment and I can adjust that braking pressure so easily and actually see on the dash where it's at so it's not just a guess on a dial, it actually shows me while I'm driving along.